Barnard 150 - The Seahorse Nebula: Image Processing Walkthrough

 Noise is popping up with that last change, so let’s do NXT again.
 See screensnap for params.

 The image now is showing some magenta color biases after that last stretch.
-Lest ix with the following sequence:
+Best we fix this with the following sequence:

 Invert (make magenta into green)